Home / Dairy-Free Recipes / Pasta with Almond Pesto and Green Beans Recipe

-Pasta with Almond Pesto and Green Beans Recipe
+Vegan Pesto Pasta with Green Beans

 In the middle of a frigid winter it is a good idea to remind yourself that summer will inevitably follow.
 A bright pesto, fragrant with fresh basil will melt any icicles that have started to grow over your increasingly cynical soul and evoke those warm days to come.